java-wanted/jupik/02-syntax/SYNTAX.md

     - if there is more than ten dollars you are managed to eat a Pizza
     - if there is from six up to 10 dollars you are namaged to eat an Hamburher
     - otherwise you MUST BE managed to jre a Sandwich

+### Integers

+There are for integer types in Java:

+- byte - one 8-bit byte
+- short - two 8-bit bytes
+- int - four 8-bit bytes
+- long - eight 8-bit bytes

+There are properties of numbers in Java:

+- A variable of a longer type could be assigned with a shorter one

+- A number literal, i.g.
+10, is presented as an int

+- There are few ways to increment a value of a variable

+- To assign a variable of a shorter type a longer one MUST BE casted into a shorter type explicitly

+- Solve the following issue

+    There is a variable of the type int assigned with 1.
+There is a variable of the type byte.
+Assign the later with the value of the former.